jwplayer/applicaster-docs/series.md

 This page describes how to define and show series, with seasons and episodes.

 ## Define a series in JW (Using JWP Series Management)
-> :information_source: note that this is ONLY works when using an interstitial screen between episodes and playback.
+> ℹ️ note that this is ONLY works when using an interstitial screen between episodes and playback.

 ### Create Series in JWP
 Create a series media asset in JW Player [JWP Add a Series](https://docs.jwplayer.com/platform/docs/add-a-series)